 How To Make Village Tavern’s Pimento Cheese

-You only need three items to make this tasty appetizer that can pull double-duty as a sandwich spread.
+You only need three items to make this classic Southern cheese spread:

 - Kerrygold Dubliner Cheese